 Market Abuse Regime

-In addition to affecting regulated markets, MAR extends its scope to capture financial instruments traded on, or admitted to be traded on, a Multilateral Trading Facility (MTF) and also to those traded on an Organised Trading Facility (OTF) (it will also include those products, such as contracts for difference, whose price or value is referenced to such instruments).
+In addition to affecting regulated markets, MAR extends its scope to capture financial instruments traded on, or admitted to be traded on, a Multilateral Trading Facility (MTF) and also to those traded on an Organised Trading Facility (OTF) (it also includes those products, such as contracts for difference, whose price or value is referenced to such instruments).
 MAR applies to all these instruments regardless of whether or not the transaction in question is actually traded on a regulated market or over-the-counter (OTC).

 The new Market Abuse Regime is a significant regulatory change that MAP S.Platis has been tracking as closely as possible.
 We are uniquely placed to assist your organisation overcome MAD/MAR challenges and ensure your readiness for this key piece of legislation.
 Our services, among others, include: